 Fox hit .306 that year with 191 hits, 34 doubles, 70 RBIs and 71 walks (as compared to only 13 strikeouts!)
 Fox also led the league in putouts, assists, total chances and fielding percentage for all second basemen.
 He also was named to the All-Star team.

-Nellie would get 16 first-place votes by the Baseball Writers Association of America, and beat out teammate, shortstop Luis Aparicio, 295 points to 255.
+Nellie got 16 first-place votes from the Baseball Writers Association of America, and beat out teammate Luis Aparicio, 295 points to 255.
 Pitcher Early Wynn, who’d win the Cy Young that season, finished third — giving the Sox the top three spots in the final voting.

 It was a very strange baseball season but one thing that didn’t change was the excellence of White Sox first baseman José Abreu.
 From start to finish of the abbreviated, 60-game season, the big slugger produced and because of that he was named the American League MVP by the Baseball Writers Association of America.
 Abreu finished with 374 total points, beating out Cleveland’s José Ramírez.
 He became the fourth White Sox MVP, joining Frank Thomas (1993-94), Dick Allen (1972) and Nellie Fox (1959).